aws-samples/aws-eda-slurm-cluster/source/resources/playbooks/roles/install_slurm/README.md

 install_slurm
 =========

-Compile and install slurm on ParallelCluster NFS share using the Submitter host if the submitter's OS is different than the cluster.
+Compile and install slurm on ParallelCluster NFS share using the external login node host if the external login nodes's OS is different than the cluster.

 Requirements
 ------------